 If you’ve ever walked into a room that just feels complete, you are experiencing the work of a designer who has mastered the fundamental building blocks of their craft.

-principles of design—like balance, rhythm, and harmony.
-These are the “rules” or the
+We often talk about the principles of design—like balance, rhythm, and harmony.
+These are the “rules” or the how of a great design.
+But what are they working with?

-7 essential elements of interior design come in.
+This is where the 7 essential elements of interior design come in.

-what.
+These elements are the “tools” themselves.
+They are the what.
 If the principles are the recipe, the elements are your ingredients.
 They are the raw materials—Space, Line, Form, Light, Color, Texture, and Pattern—that architects and designers use to compose a beautiful and functional space.

 Understanding this toolkit is the key to appreciating why a well-designed home feels so different.